Can GitHub Issues Help in App Review Classifications?: Proposed Approach

 After applying the above steps, we obtained 4,144 syntactically preprocessed labels.
-Almost half of these labels are attached to at most 11 issues in our dataset and do not provide sufficient helpful information.
+Almost half of these labels are attached to at most 11 issues in our dataset, and our manual analysis reveals that they often do not provide sufficient helpful information.
 In the next step, we manually analyze the labels to identify those related to our intentions.
 The presence of a large number of repository-specific rare labels without accurate descriptions can reduce the accuracy of our analysis.
 Therefore, to focus on more common and valuable labels and increase the accuracy of the auxiliary dataset, we select labels that are used at least in 11 issues in our collected dataset.
 As a result, we manually analyze 2,098 syntactically preprocessed labels in the next step.